Canada-Africa Initiative to Address Maternal, Newborn and Child Mortality

-Action: Working in partnership to reduce mother and newborn deaths in rural or remote areas
+Action: Worked in partnership to reduce mother and newborn deaths in rural or remote areas

-We are bringing together Canadian and African expertise to tackle key contributors to poor health, including:
+We brought together Canadian and African expertise to tackle key contributors to poor health, including:

 - poor access to family planning and other sexual and reproductive health services;

 - inadequate sanitation;

 - gaps in information for parents about basic child health;

 - malnutrition and under nutrition;